 You will get overloaded with requests to attend so much stuff that you could be doing something every day of the year.
 These generate money for the programs and do not necessarily mean you are being a recruit.
 You can be but there is steps you should take and reach out to me directly and I will help direct you on what you need to do and help you better understand somethings you can do to better your chance of being on their list.

 One other import fact: There is new legislation on the docket for September first affecting the recruiting of an athlete and I expect it will pass.
 Your class is the Year of Graduation on the cusp of how it will be played out.
 This will slow the recruiting process by about 1 year if you are not identified in the earlier group.
 This falls events are important so doing what you need to do and following thru will be instrumental to be one of the possible early recruits identified so do not be afraid to utilize me over the upcoming weeks before November.
 That is what I am here for.
 But if you are not identified in this early group it is not a big deal as I can still be in contact and keep you updated but not as it is being done now.
-So that means after next August a college professional will not be able to have contact on campus, on the phone initiated by a third party and cannot be extending offers until the first month after your current Sophomore year.
+So that means after next August a college professional will not be able to have contact on campus, on the phone initiated by a third party and cannot be extending offers until the first month of their JR year.
 The gray period will be that between now and then and that will be this fall until next August.
-The class of 2018 is very brisk and we have several commits already and expect many more before next summer so that they will be able to identify and connect with you as an athlete before this new rule comes into play.
+The class of 2019 is very brisk and we have several commits already and expect many more before next summer so that they will be able to identify and connect with you as an athlete before this new rule comes into play.
 So following our lead between now and then is going to be important.
 I have list of recruits below to show you where the colleges are in recruiting and where we are.
 Also please feel free to reach out to my commits and their family see how my coaches and I were instrumentally involved with the process.
 I will be contacting some of them to give me some feedback to share with you so you can better understand.
 These are great resources because every kid has a different recruiting experience.